turingschool-examples/ruby-exercises/README.md

 Each folder in this repository is a set of related exercises.
 Open up the folder and read the README to learn more about them.

+_Note: If you've just stumbled across this repository online, and are looking to work through these exercises, consider working through these [setup instructions](http://mod0.turing.io/setup-instructions) and [this guide to installing rbenv and a version of ruby](https://github.com/turingschool-examples/backend_module_0_capstone#environment), as these two items are pre-requisites to working on these ruby exercises below._

 ## Getting Started

 If you are new to Ruby, please see [Turing Prep Chapter 1: Make Mod 1 Easier Than It Otherwise Would Be](https://josh.works/turing-backend-prep-01-intro) for help getting started with these Exercises.